From presentations to group activities recruiters use a number of tests to make sure they find the best candidate for the job

-These usually involve 8-10 candidates, and are often used in assessment centres or when organisations have multiple vacancies.
+Usually involving eight to ten candidates, group exercises are often used in assessment centres or when organisations have multiple vacancies.
 The recruiter will usually provide an industry or workplace-related problem that requires a solution.

-Candidates are assessed to performance criteria that accounts for key competencies including teamwork, leadership, enthusiasm, decisiveness, persuasiveness, problem solving, critical thinking, communication and commercial awareness.
-Three typical group exercises are:
+Candidates are assessed against performance criteria that account for key competencies including teamwork, leadership, enthusiasm, decisiveness, persuasiveness, problem solving, critical thinking, communication and commercial awareness.
+Typical group exercises include:

-- Ice-breakers - Aimed at relaxing and bonding the team, these are one of the most common interview exercises.
+- Ice-breakers - aimed at relaxing and bonding the team, this is one of the most common interview exercises.
 They often involve completing a task such as building a tower from straws, paper and pins.

 Throughout all group exercises, ensure that you:

-- don’t criticise, interrupt or undermine others, but do politely intervene if one member is dominating;
+- don’t criticise, interrupt or undermine others, but politely intervene if someone is dominating

 - stay calm, but work quickly and decisively.

-These interview tests usually involve writing an essay, email, letter or report on a given topic, though you may sometimes be asked to proofread, review or summarise a document.
-Tasks typically last 40-60 minutes, and your common sense, comprehension and written communication are being assessed.
-Ensure that you:
+These interview tasks usually involve writing an essay, email, letter or report on a given topic, though you may sometimes be asked to proofread, review or summarise a document.

 - write for someone who doesn't have your knowledge.